WarrenUm/GasTracking/README.md

 The first step is to buy the product and get it working with the basic fuctionality.
 This includes, speed, gps, rpm, throttle, engine load, fuel pressure, and others.
 I will need to verify that these are all working for my vehicle and see what other data is available to be collected.
 Real-time fuel use would be great.

-I think it would be possible to calculate the total drag forces on the car to monitor for spikes.
-I know that air density will play a role, but I do not know what error that would introduce if esimated.
-Otherwise, it would require more sensors for pressure and temperature.
-I can estimate the frontal area of the car and the drag coefficient.

-I think I would need to calculate a baseline total drag force and produce a table for drag as a function of speed.
-Then, use that as reference to calculate how the drag coefficient changes.
-All, drag coefficient changes would then be measured from the baseline which may not be accurate or ideal.